jo/sync-tank/migrations.md

 At the time of this writing, this is still largely unexplored terrain.
 You will have a hard time finding articles on this topic, let alone guidelines or collections of best practices.
 In this article, we will make an effort to start filling this gap.
 In what follows, you will find a detailed exposition of our thoughts on different strategies for managing distributed data migrations in Apache CouchDB.
 We will start with simple solutions for simple scenarios and work our way up to the complex offline-first, decentralized, multi-client, scalable systems that we are challenged to build.

+TBD
+- mention that we have a narrower focus: offline capabiliy and CouchDB

 <figure>
   <img src="images/authors.jpg" alt="The authors: Matthias and Johannes" />
   <figcaption>The authors: Matthias and Johannes</figcaption>